ahmadrauf036/LeetCode-Solutions/README.md

-# Blind75-LeetCode-Solutions
+# Blind 75 LeetCode Solutions

+Welcome to my repository, where I share my solutions to the **Blind 75 LeetCode Questions**, a curated list of the most important coding problems that are frequently asked in technical interviews.

+## 📘 About

-A repository containing my solutions to the "Blind 75 LeetCode Questions" in C++.
-Each solution includes detailed explanations and optimal approaches, aiming to help others improve their problem-solving skills and prepare for coding interviews.
+This repository contains solutions to the Blind 75 problems, written in **C++**.
+Each solution is optimized for readability and performance, and wherever possible, I have provided detailed explanations and insights into the approach used.

+These problems are ideal for anyone preparing for coding interviews or seeking to improve their problem-solving skills.

+## 🛠️ Tech Stack

+- **Language**: C++
+- **Platform**: LeetCode

+## 🚀 Structure

+Each problem's solution is organized into its own folder, with the following structure:

+Each solution is commented at the top of the code to explain the problem, the approach taken, and any important considerations or complexities.